Collating news and events for the UK Systems Research Community

 This is an informal workshop without published proceedings.
 Work is not subject to detailed peer review; we are requesting abstracts only to help us put together the programme and confirm that work is on-topic.
 In the event of an excess of submissions, preference for presentation slots will be given to Ph.D. students and early career researchers.

-For any questions or queries, please contact Dr Diana Andreea Popescu.
+For any other questions or queries, please contact Tom Spink.

-Many thanks to our generous sponsors for their support of this event!
+Many thanks to our generous sponsor for their support of this event!